Center for Inquiry: Committee for Skeptical Inquiry

 Through the Committee for Skeptical Inquiry (CSI), and its journal, Skeptical Inquirer magazine, published by the Center for Inquiry, CSI examines evidential claims of the paranormal or supernormal, including psychics, ghosts, telepathy, clairvoyance, UFOs, and creationism.
+It also hosts the CSICon.

 They also examine pseudoscientific claims involving vaccines, cellphones, power lines, GMOs, and alternative medicine.
 In the area of religion, they examine beliefs that involve testable claims, such as faith healing and creationism, but stay away from untestable religious beliefs such as the existence of God.

 The Committee for Skeptical Inquiry (CSI), then known as the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP), was, alongside magician and prominent skeptic James Randi, sued by TV celebrity Uri Geller in the 1990s after Randi told a newspaper interviewer that Geller's tricks "are the kind that used to be on the back of cereal boxes when I was a kid."
 The case ran for several years, and was ultimately settled in 1995 with Geller ordered to pay the legal costs of Randi and CSICOP.

 The Center for Inquiry Investigations Group

 The Investigations Group (Formerly the Independent Investigations Group), a volunteer group based at CFI Los Angeles, undertakes experimental testing of fringe claims.
-It offers a cash prize of US$500,000 for successful demonstration of supernatural effects.
+It was founded by James Underdown, who is currently executive director of CFI West and a Fellow of the Committee for Skeptical Inquiry.
+The Group offers a cash prize of US$500,000 for successful demonstration of supernatural effects.
 This prize had been previously raised to US$250,000 when the IIG re-branded as the Center for Inquiry Investigations Group (CFIIG) in 2020 before it was raised again to the current amount.

 The IIG Awards (known as "Iggies") are presented for "scientific and critical thinking in mainstream entertainment".
-IIG has investigated, amongst other things, power bracelets, psychic detectives and a 'telepathic wonder dog'.
+IIG has investigated, among other things, power bracelets, psychic detectives, and a 'telepathic wonder dog'.